Walk (Pantera song): Song information

 Vocalist Phil Anselmo said that the message of the song was "Take your fucking attitude and take a fuckin' walk with that.
 Keep that shit away from me".
 His message was aimed at friends that treated the band differently when they arrived home after touring for Cowboys from Hell.
 He said "they thought it had gone to our heads, like we've got this rock-star thing embroidered across our faces".

 The music video was shot at the Riviera Theatre in Chicago.
-The cover for the single is a screenshot of the band's "Mouth for War" music video.

 In 2019, the song was prominently featured in the film Triple Frontier.

+Wrestler Rob Van Dam used the song as his entrance music during his time in Extreme Championship Wrestling.

-"Walk" was included on the soundtrack for the 2022 film, Sonic the Hedgehog 2, and was played during a scene where Dr. Robotnik was attacking Sonic in the Death Egg Robot.
+"Walk" was included on the soundtrack for the 2022 film Sonic the Hedgehog 2.

 Release

 The song was released as the fourth and final single from Pantera's Vulgar Display of Power album in 1993.
 The band also released a number of EPs and remixes for the song in 1993, including: